tfluhr/test-project/docs/chapters/desktop-workflow.md

 When prompted to "Select Additional Tasks" during installation, double-check that the Add to PATH option is checked so you can easily open a folder in WSL using the `code` command from your terminal.
 We also think it's helpful to check the box for the other Additional Tasks, including:

 - Add "Open with Code" action to Windows Explorer file context menu
 - Add "Open with Code" action to Windows Explore directory context menu
 - Register Code as an editor for supported file types

+_If you missed this step, you may have to reinstall VS Code and check the boxes._

 **Windows Users**